 Shorts were aware of the American Convair XFY-1 Pogo (flight testing of that aircraft began in April 1954).
-They were also almost certainly also aware of the problems involved in safely landing a VTOL tail-sitter, and their design was very different.
+They were also almost certainly aware of the problems involved in safely landing a VTOL tail-sitter.
+Their design was to be very different.

 The new aircraft, which was given the designation Short SC.1, would use no less than five of a new, lightweight turbojet engine developed by Rolls-Royce.

 The RB-108 was designed by Rolls-Royce in the early 1950s specifically for use in VTOL aircraft.
 The concept was that several RB-108 engines would be used to lift an aircraft into a hover before a more powerful conventional thrust engine propelled it forward into normal flight.